Musquan/WordStatistics/README.md

 <h1>Development Environment:</h1>

-This project is build using Maven framework and developed using eclipse IDE.
+This project is build using Maven framework and developed using IntelliJ IDE.
 Unit testing is performed using JUnit library with Maven.

 <h1>Prerequisites:</h1>
 Maven and JDK has to be installed